Maximizing Productivity: Process Improvement Techniques in Manufacturing

 Total Productive Maintenance (TPM): Maximizing Equipment Effectiveness

-Total Productive Maintenance (TPM) is method of improving equipment maintenance.
+Total Productive Maintenance (TPM) is a method of improving equipment maintenance through continuous process improvement.
 The overall goal is preventing:

 • Breakdowns